WillkerMenezes/Retail-USA-EDA/README.md

 ## Tools

-Python, Pandas, Matplotlib, Seaborn,
+Python, Pandas, Matplotlib, and Seaborn.

 ## Business Questions Answered

-1 - Which city has the highest sales value for products in a specific category?
+1 - Which city has the highest sales value for products in a specific category?<br>
-2 - How much is the total sales by Order Date?
+2 - How much is the total sales by Order Date?<br>
-3 - What is the total sales per state?
+3 - What is the total sales per state?<br>
-4 - Which are the 10 cities with the highest total sales?
+4 - Which are the 10 cities with the highest total sales?<br>
-5 - Which segment had the highest total sales?
+5 - Which segment had the highest total sales?<br>
-6 - How much is the total sales by market segment and by year?
+6 - How much is the total sales by market segment and by year?<br>
-7 - Simulation of discounts based on sale price.
+7 - Simulation of discounts based on sale price.<br>
-8 - Calculating the average of values ​​with and without discounts.
+8 - Calculating the average of values ​​with and without discounts.<br>
-9 - What is the average sales by Segment, by Year and by Month?
+9 - What is the average sales by Segment, by Year and by Month?<br>
-10 - What is the total sales by Category and Sub-Category, considering only the top 12 Sub-Categories?
+10 - What is the total sales by Category and Sub-Category, considering only the top 12 Sub-Categories?<br>

 Pull requests are welcome.
 For major changes, please open an issue first